COOL-LAMPS. VII. Quantifying Strong-lens Scaling Relations with 177 Cluster-scale Strong Gravitational Lenses in DECaLS: Discussion

 \subsection{Alternative Mass Measurement}

-In constraining mass, we also considered a second method for measuring cluster-centric mass elucidated in \cite{2021ApJ...910..146R} using the parametric lens-modelling software \texttt{LENSTOOL} \citep{2007NJPh....9..447J} to measure the enclosed total mass---as opposed to the simple evaluation of Equations \eqref{mass_eq_1}, \eqref{mass_eq_2}, and \eqref{mass_eq_3}.
-For the first 35 clusters that were analyzed in this work, we generated single-halo lens models by taking the three coordinates in each lensed arc used to derive the Einstein radius in Section \ref{Einstein Radius} as a multiple-image family with a single pseudo-isothermal elliptical mass distribution (PIEMD, \citealt{1993ApJ...417..450K}) locked to the center of the BCG.
-Mass estimates were then obtained from the resulting best-fit lens models according to the methodology described in \cite{2021ApJ...910..146R}.
+In constraining mass, we also considered a second method for measuring cluster-centric mass elucidated in \cite{2021ApJ...910..146R} using the parametric lens-modeling software \texttt{LENSTOOL} \citep{2007NJPh....9..447J} to measure the enclosed total mass---as opposed to the simple evaluation of Equations \eqref{mass_eq_1}, \eqref{mass_eq_2}, and \eqref{mass_eq_3}.
+For the first 35 clusters that were analyzed in this work, we generated single-halo lens models by taking the three coordinates in each lensed arc used to derive the Einstein radius in Section \ref{Einstein Radius} as a multiple-image family with a single pseudo-isothermal elliptical mass distribution \citep{1993ApJ...417..450K} with a free ellipticity locked to the center of the BCG.
+Mass estimates were then obtained from the resulting best-fit lens models by integrating over the surface-mass-density image, a 2D distribution in the lens plane of the mass fit with LENSTOOL.
+In this image, each pixel value represents the number of solar masses contained within that pixel.
+A circular aperture centered on the BCG with area equal to the area enclosed by the best-fit tangential critical curves was used to solve for the LENSTOOL enclosed mass in keeping with \cite{2021ApJ...910..146R}.

 As expected from \cite{2021ApJ...920...98R}, these differing methodologies show similar results.
 The two mass measurements for the 35 clusters studied here are correlated with a slope of $0.960\pm0.036$ and intercept of $0.492\pm0.476$ dex as shown in Figure \ref{lenstool_comparison}.
-In other words, we find no reason to suggest a preference between one method over the other, and we abandoned the \texttt{LENSTOOL} approach in favor of the much faster parametric approach throughout the rest of the work.
+In other words, we find no reason to suggest a preference between one method over the other, and we abandoned the \texttt{LENSTOOL} approach in favor of the much faster functional approach throughout the rest of the work.
+The agreement between the free-ellipticity-model masses and the circularly symmetric functional masses also demonstrates the feasibility of using a functional mass model for the geometrically simple strong lenses considered in this work.